Thinking about divorcing an alcoholic? There are a few things you should know

 Navigating Divorce When Alcoholism Is Involved

-The presence of alcoholism in a marriage can significantly influence the proceedings of a divorce, impacting aspects such as asset division and custody arrangements.
-When alcohol abuse is a factor, courts often require concrete evidence, which can be gathered through detailed logs of incidents, professional evaluations, and testimonies from family, friends, and coworkers.
-This evidence is crucial in establishing the pattern of alcohol abuse.
+The presence of alcoholism in a marriage can significantly influence the proceedings of a divorce.
+It can impact aspects such as asset division and custody arrangements.
+When alcohol abuse is a factor, courts often require concrete evidence.
+This can be gathered through:

 Given the complexity of such cases, legal counsel experienced in the latest divorce laws is recommended to navigate the proceedings and protect one’s rights effectively.